Births, deaths, anniversaries, celebrations and dates of note.

-- Author Joe R. Lansdale was born on this day in Gladewater, Texas.
-Sure, he’s written everything from shitkicker horror to Tarzan, but we also love him for Hap and Leonard, Jim Bob Luke and for delivering plenty of private eye action… as we like it.
+- The mojo of author Joe R. Lansdale began working on this day in Gladewater, Texas.
+Sure, he’s written everything from shitkicker horror to Tarzan, but we also love him for Hap and Leonard, Jim Bob Luke and for delivering plenty of, as he calls it, “private eye action… as we like it.”

 - Author Fredric Brown was born in Cincinnati, Ohio.
 His crazy-ass takes on sci-fi, fantasy and, of course, detective fiction, can still spin your head around.
 His The Fabulous Clipjoint (1947), which introduced P.I.s Ed and Am Hunter, is a must-read.